 10. Palace Demesne Park – the hidden gem

 Palace Demesne Park is a dreamy hidden gem situated in Armagh.
-Located within walking distance from the city, this estate boasts 300 acres to roam on any given day this summer or autumn.
+Located within walking distance of the city, this estate boasts 300 acres to roam on any given day this summer or autumn.

 Although the Palace building itself remains closed, the grounds extend as far as the eye can see, making it one of the best things to do in Armagh in 2023.